Bayesian Matrix Completion for Hypothesis Testing: Model

 We employ a multiplicative gamma process shrinkage prior on factor loadings as in \cite{bhattacharya2011sparse}:

-This prior choice is supported by \cite{judson2010vitro} who elucidate relationships between chemicals and published pathways.
-The authors discovered that chemicals are activating various human genes and pathways, but the number of activated pathways varies widely across chemicals.
+This prior choice is supported by \cite{judson2010vitro} who elucidate relationships between chemicals and published pathways: chemicals activate various human genes and pathways, but the number of activated pathways varies widely across chemicals.
 The multiplicative gamma process shrinkage prior tends to shrink columns of a loading matrix towards zero through the $\tau_l$'s.
 At the same time, it is possible to strongly shrink only a subset of elements in a certain column through local shrinkage parameters $\phi_{il}$'s, retaining sparse signals.
 We assume $\xi \sim N(\mu_{\xi}, \sigma^2_{\xi})$ for the global parameter $\xi$ and recommend to use an informative prior because the information for $\mu_{\xi}$ is largely available from other studies.

 Second, we simultaneously test if heteroscedasticity exists or not.
 Let $t_{ij} \in \{0,1\}$ indicate changes in the variance of the response with dose, which we denote as variance activity.
 Assuming that mean activity and variance activity are likely to be related, we set another factor model for $t_{ij}$ using the factor loadings and the latent factors from the mean activity: $Pr(t_{ij} = 1) = \Phi(\alpha_0 + (\bm{\lambda}_i^T\bm{\eta}_j)\alpha_1)$ in which $\alpha_0$ and $\alpha_1$ are a scalar.
 Equivalently,